ArjunG01/smart-bookmark-app/README.md

 1. User clicks **Sign in with Google**
 2. Google redirects to `/auth/callback`
-3. Supabase exchanges auth code
+3. Supabase exchanges the auth code
 4. Session cookie stored securely
 5. User redirected to dashboard

-No passwords.
-OAuth-only secure login.
+OAuth-only authentication — no passwords stored.

 ---